cepdnaclk/e16-3yp-gas-level-indicator-and-leakage-detector/diagrams/Component Diagram/README.md

-This is the Container diagram of this project.
+This is the Component diagram of this project.